Civil Litigation Process

 How does your team adapt to different types of cases?

-We operate with a lean, agile model that combines in-house expertise with flexible staffing.
+We operate with a lean model that combines in-house expertise with flexible staffing.
 For complex matters, we assemble teams that may include partner attorneys, subject-matter experts, and vetted contract lawyers.
-This approach allows us to scale efficiently while maintaining a high standard of service and responsiveness across all stages of litigation.

 How are legal fees handled?

-Many of our civil litigation cases are handled on a contingency fee basis, meaning you don’t pay legal fees unless we secure compensation for you.
-If your case is successful—through settlement, judgment, or award—our fee is typically a pre-agreed percentage of the recovery.
-We also advance the costs necessary to pursue your case, including court fees, expert witnesses, and document analysis.
-These expenses are only reimbursed if we recover funds.
-For certain matters, we may offer alternative fee arrangements, including flat-fee, hourly billing, hybrid, or success-based models.
-We discuss fee structures early and tailor the arrangement to fit your case’s complexity.
+Many cases are handled on contingency, meaning you pay no legal fees unless we secure compensation.
+Our fee is typically a percentage of the recovery.
+We advance costs including court fees, expert witnesses, and document analysis, reimbursed only if we recover funds.
+For certain matters, we offer flat-fee, hourly, hybrid, or success-based arrangements.